discordjs/guide/guide/interactions/slash-commands.md

 You _cannot_ delete an ephemeral message.
 :::

 In addition to replying to a slash command, you may also want to delete the initial reply.
-You can use `Interaction#deleteReply()` for this:
+You can use `ChatInputCommandInteraction#deleteReply()` for this:

 <!-- eslint-skip -->